 “It’s not about getting every move right every single time,” says Jennifer.
 “He pushes us to have an attitude.
 To be fierce.”

 “He will often say in class, ‘Give me sexy.
 Or give me attitude.’
-I choose attitude,” adds Stephany.
-“The sexy think is still so tied up with my Catholic upbringing that sexy meant slutty.”
+I choose attitude,” adds Stephany, who says such words are "still so tied up with my Catholic upbringing, that sexy meant slutty.”

 “I would go crazy if I didn’t have the chance to dance at least once a week.
 I don’t get to have that type of expression anywhere else,” explains Michael.